 The Thames Diamond Jubilee Pageant 2012

-Thames Alive is proud to have initiated the idea for the Thames Diamond Jubilee Pageant in 2007 and to have been directly responsible for the organisation and management of the manpowered squadron.
+Thames Alive is proud to have initiated the idea for the River Thames to be the focal point for The Queen’s Diamond Jubilee celebrations and to have been directly responsible for the organisation and management of the manpowered squadron of what became the Thames Diamond Jubilee Pageant.
 This fine selection of 264 traditional boats, with the Queen’s Row Barge Gloriana at its head, preceded the Royal Barge and the flotilla of 700 powered vessels.
 It is fair to say that it was an amazing sight that captured the media’s attention and stole the show.

 The Pageant was an extraordinary moment in the history of spectacular events on the River Thames.
 Apart from being the celebration centrepiece for The Queen’s Diamond Jubilee, it demonstrated the majesty of the river and its huge potential for state occasions, sporting events and public pleasure.
 It was the supreme example of how the river both inspires and pulls together so many bodies and organisations involved with it, ‘bringing it magnificently alive’.